-OK, so a week and a half ago, while contemplating fractal vegetables, I asserted that romanesco is out of season.
+A week and a half ago, while contemplating fractal vegetables, I asserted that romanesco cauliflower is out of season.
 I should have known better than to make a statement like that, because shortly thereafter I came across a pile of them in a local farm shop.
 Oops.

 Interestingly, there seems to be no clear consensus on what a romanesco actually is.
 Some say it’s a broccoli, others claim it as a cauliflower.
 The French call it chou Romanesco, meaning “Romanesco cabbage”, although it doesn’t look much like a cabbage to me.
-I like its German name the best – they call it a Pyramidenblumenkohl!* In any case, it’s definitely a brassica of some sort.
-The flavour is somewhere between a broccoli and a cauliflower, slightly sweet, slightly nutty, robust without being overpoweringly ‘cabbagey’.
+I like its German name the best – they call it a Pyramidenblumenkohl or “pyramid cauliflower”.
+In any case, it’s definitely a brassica of some sort.
+The flavour is somewhere between a broccoli and a cauliflower – slightly sweet, slightly nutty, robust without being overpoweringly ‘cabbagey’.
 We are big fans of this beautiful and delicious vegetable.

-It’s almost a shame to take it to pieces to cook and eat it, although I imagine it would be quite a feat to cook one evenly without dividing it into bits somehow.
+It’s almost a shame to take it to pieces to cook and eat it.
 Fortunately, it’s fractal nature means that each floret is a mini-romanesco!
 So as you cut it into pieces, it seems to multiply on your kitchen counter.
 Perhaps it really is an alien life form, and this is part of its plan for world domination.
 Eek!
 Just as well we saw it coming and polished it off with some crunchy, buttery, seasoned crumbs.
 Yum.

 - 1 tbsp olive oil